 Quito consists of 342 claims, covering 2,768 hectares, located on the Austin Gold trend in Lander County, Nevada.
-The Company's 3D computer modelling has identified structural and stratigraphic controls that can be targeted for drilling in Lower Plate rocks at several targets; particularly attractive is a target below the un-mined historic Russ mineralization, which is hosted by less favourable Upper Plate rocks.
+The Company's 3D computer modelling has identified structural and stratigraphic controls that can be targeted for drilling in Lower Plate rocks at several targets.

-(An Exploration Stage Company) Management's Discussion and Analysis For the Year Ended July 31, 2016
+(An Exploration Stage Company) Management's Discussion and Analysis For the Three Months Ended October 31, 2016